 “We never comment on client companies,” IDA spokesman Emmet Oliver said by e-mail.
 Novartis spokesman Eric Althoff declined to comment.

 Office rents in Dublin have fallen by more than 50 percent since their peak about five years ago, according to a report by the IDA.
-No office properties have been built in the city in two years, broker CBRE Group Inc. (CBG) said in a report last month.
+No office properties have been built in the city in two years, broker CBRE Group Inc. (CBG:US) said in a report last month.

 Novartis has units in Dublin and the village of Ringaskiddy, according to the latest accounts filed at the Companies Registration Office.

 To contact the reporter on this story: Neil Callanan in London at email@example.com.